brunexgeek/webster/README.md

 }
 ```

-Note that the server also uses ``WebsterCommunicate`` because remote connections are client entities.
+Note that the server also uses ``WebsterCommunicate`` since remote connections are client entities.
 In the example above, the ``serverHandler`` is the function which receive the request and send the response to the client.
 This handler have the same signature of the client handler.
 For more details in the server implementation, see the file ``bin/server_sample.c``.

 ## Limitations